FAQs for Students

 - “Co-op” is a formal, alternating semester program,requiring special co-op registration procedures for student participants.This is the traditional, academic co-op model in which students work for a total of three, full-time semesters (about four months each)alternated with semesters of study on campus.
 Many employers hire a pair of students who alternate with one another and are able to cover a full-time position over a period of two years.

 - Summer jobs require no formal working agreement with UK.
 We and the career center engineering liaison post job information to all students via our “engr”email list for each engineering major.

-If students wish to seek pass/fail academic credit for summer or part-time work, they may request paperwork from the internship program provided by the Stuckert Career Center by meeting with Kim Sayre in 289 RGAN.
+If students wish to seek pass/fail academic credit for summer or part-time work, they may request paperwork from the internship program provided by the Stuckert Career Center by meeting Cindy Edwards in the James W. Stuckert Career Center at 408 Rose Street.
 This credit may not take the place of required courses; it is additive credit only.

-The next step is to contact one of the co-op staff in order to discuss your particular needs.
+The next step is to contact the co-op staff in order to discuss your particular needs.